Please click here to learn about our coronavirus response and prioritizing your health.

 Eyes on Shrooms: The Effect of Shrooms and Other Substances on the Eyes

-When it comes to substance abuse, the adage “the eyes are windows to the soul,” rings especially true.
+When it comes to substance abuse, the adage “the eyes are windows to the soul” rings especially true.

 This article discusses what happens to eyes on shrooms as well as other substances to help you detect signs of addiction early on.